ngx-dummy/select-simple/README.md

 ## Features

-This is an Angular "version" of html [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element (which could hardly be styled / templated ... hence the library)
+This is an "Angular version" of html [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)  (which could hardly be styled / templated ... hence the library)

 - :gear: **Completely customizable:** you can change the colors, styles ...

 - :pencil2: **Create your own templates:** create your own Options' templates

 - :ok_hand: **You can use right away:** there are basic items styles included

 - :rocket: **No extra deps:** depends only on `@angular/core / @angular/common`

 - :satellite: **Options' Elements object bindings** data-bind `Option`s to **_string_** of complex objects

 <br/>